 7.2.4.2.4 Intra-eNB handover

 It is not required to change the AS security algorithm during intra-eNB handover.
-If the UE does not receive any selection of new AS security algorithms during an intra-eNB handover, the UE continues to use the same algorithms as before the handover (see TS 36.331 [21]).
+If the UE does not receive any selection of new AS security algorithms during an intra-eNB handover, the UE continues to use the same algorithms as before the handover (see MFA TS 36.331 [21]).

 7.2.4.3 Procedures for NAS algorithm selection